Emerson-Mistico/emerson-mistico/README.md

 ### Hello there! 👋

-My name is Emerson Mistico, and I am a Communication graduate with specializations in Marketing and Sales (MBA), Digital Media Communication Management, Higher Education Teaching, and Project Management and Agile Methodologies.
+My name is Emerson Mistico, and I am a Communication graduate with specializations in "Marketing and Sales (M.B.A.)", "Digital Media Communication Management", "Higher Education Teaching", "Project Management and Agile Methodologies" and "Technologies Applied to Education".
 Currently, I am pursuing a course in Digital Game Development, where I am learning Unity development with C#.
-Additionally, I am a professor and coordinator of post-graduate courses at Senac in São José do Rio Preto (SP - Brazil), where I teach in the fields of communication, digital marketing, and e-commerce.
+Additionally, I am a professor and I teach in the fields of communication, digital marketing, e-commerce and technology.
+I have been working in communication and internet since 1998, actively participating in planning, creating, and maintaining pages and portals for various sectors, especially in the e-government segment.
+I also have experience with web development, including ASP, PHP, JavaScript, SQL, and CSS.

-🔭 I'm currently working as a professor and coordinator of post-graduate courses at Senac in São José do Rio Preto.
+🔭 Currently, I work as a professor in undergraduate and postgraduate courses (both in-person and online) for educational institutions in São José do Rio Preto-SP and São Paulo-SP.

 🌱 I'm currently learning Unity with C# for Digital Game Development.